 Even in countries where no infections have been reported, businesses are taking precautionary action and relying on Internal Communications and HR playing a key role.

 Employee communication strategies need to be in place and should be multifaceted using all available channels, with the ability to target specific communications for specific audiences and measure impact and outcomes.

-A case in point is Ireland, where there’s been no infection so far.
-Its capital, Dublin, might be over 9,000km from the virus epicenter in Wuhan, but this week the job search company Indeed ordered its employees to work from home, after a colleague in Singapore reported that relatives may have been exposed.
+A case in point is Ireland, where the recruitment company Indeed is located.
+Ireland's capital, Dublin, might be over 9,000km from the virus epicenter in Wuhan, but two weeks ago, before any detected case of the virus was found in the country, Indeed ordered its employees to work from home, after a colleague in Singapore reported that relatives may have been exposed.